huggingface/optimum/examples/pytorch/question-answering/README.md

     --quantization_approach dynamic \
     --do_eval \
     --verify_loading \
-    --output_dir /tmp/squad_output/
+    --output_dir /tmp/squad_output
 ```

-In order to apply dynamic, post-training or aware-training quantization, `quantization_approach` must be set to
+In order to apply dynamic, static or aware-training quantization, `quantization_approach` must be set to
 respectively `dynamic`, `static` or `aware_training`.

-For post-training static quantization and aware-training quantization, we must [set_config("model.framework", "pytorch_fx")](run_qa.py#L677)

 The configuration file can be specified by `config_name_or_path` and contains all the information related
 to the model quantization and tuning objective.
 If no `config_name_or_path` is specified, the